metric-space-ai/metric/README.md

 # PANDA | METRIC

-**PANDA | METRIC** is a framework for machine learning based on the concept of metric spaces, which makes it possible to use arbitrary data instead of single numeric values in tables.
+**PANDA | METRIC** is a framework for machine learning based on the concept of metric spaces, which makes it possible to use and combine arbitrary data to build models.
+METRIC is written in modern C++ to provide the best performance.
+However, due to Python bindings, you can use it direktly in Python.

 # Intro example